7 Myths and Facts about Vitamin E and Vitamin E supplements

 Here is breakdown of Excel Supplements™ into its different tocopherol components:

 Delta-tocopherol: 10 – 20 mg/kg

 Alpha-Tocopherol IU’s: 20- 27 IUs per Kg or .6-.8 IU’s per ounce*

 *An IU (International Unit) is a unit of measurement for vitamins and other specific biologically active substances.
 The precise measure of one IU differs from substance to substance and is established by international agreement for each substance.

 Vitamin E: 1 IU is the biological equivalent of 0.67 mg d-alpha-tocopherol, or 0.9 mg of dl-alpha-tocopherol

 So, what sets Excel Supplements™ apart?

-The best way to understand Excel Supplements™ and its benefits are to understand your horses body.
-Through the use of our all natural, non-GMO proprietary blend of camelina oils (45% of the valuable omega-3 alpha-linolenic acid and provides a unique balance of omega-3, 6, and 9 fatty acids) Excel Supplements™ helps the horses body absorb the nutrients it needs to have a healthy diet and body condition.
-Making unnecessary supplementation or over supplementation a thing of the past.
+To sum up, the best way to understand Excel Supplements™ and its benefits are to understand your horses body.
+Excel’s proprietary blend of camelina oils is made up of 45% of the valuable omega-3 alpha-linolenic acid that is often times desired in a horses diet.
+Because of our exclusive ingredients, we are able to provide a unique balance of omega-3, 6, and 9 fatty acids.
+Due to its proprietary formula, Excel Supplements™ helps the horses body absorb the nutrients it needs to have a healthy diet and body condition.
+In conclusion, Excel’s products makes unnecessary supplementation or over supplementation a thing of the past.